metabase/metabase/docs/databases/sync-scan.md

 4. Click the **gear icon**.
 5. Click **Discard cached field values**.

-## Disable syncing and scanning for a specific table
+## Disabling syncing and scanning for specific tables

 To prevent Metabase from running syncs and scans against a specific table, change the [table visibility](../data-modeling/metadata-editing.md#table-visibility) to **Hidden**: